 Author’s notes: The inflorescences are rich in nectar and attract honeyeaters and a range of insects.
 In our cold climate garden in Armidale, ‘Taree Pink is one of the first spring flowering bottlebrushes to burst into bloom.

 Callistemon ‘Taree Pink’ could be grown as a colourful hedge or screening plant.
-The cultivar could also be cultivated as a street tree under power lines.
+It could also be used as a street tree under power lines.

 Pruning is essential to keep plants dense and flowering profusely.
-Cut each branch behind spent brushes.
+Cut each branch behind spent inflorescences.
 This encourages new growth and promotes flowering.
 Apply a suitable fertiliser when pruning.
 It can tolerate poor drainage to a degree and is also hardy in dry times but will benefit from some additional watering.

 Cultivars must be propagated by cuttings to maintain ‘true-to-type’ form.

 The genus Callistemon has been subject to recent taxonomic revision with early and recent botanists including Ferdinand von Mueller and Lyndley Craven (deceased in 2014) proposing to ‘lump’ the genus into Melaleuca and others.
 Craven et al. (2014) published new species combinations which included the renaming of all Callistemon species to Melaleuca, based on evolutionary relationships and DNA evidence and other features.